 - mental anguish and emotional suffering.

-However, compensation for these damages may be taxed if the plaintiff deducted them on their taxes, before.
+However, compensation for these damages may be taxed if the plaintiff deducted them from their taxes, before.

 For example: Jen’s husband is in a car accident and suffers a traumatic brain injury.
 He is in a coma for a month before passing away.
 On her tax return, Jen deducts the costs of these medical bills.
 Jen then settles the wrongful death action against the at-fault party and receives a fair settlement amount as the surviving spouse.
 The portion of the settlement that compensates her for medical expenses will be taxable because she deducted them, up front.